 Free Options for Delivery Route Planning

 If you’re not looking to pay a per driver fee or monthly fee for a delivery route planning solution, you can look for free options.

 Just keep in mind that free delivery route planning solutions are significantly limited.
 Google Maps, for example, only allows for manual optimization, as we cover in our post on planning the shortest route for multiple destinations in Google maps.

 Then there’s MapQuest’s route planner.
 Unlike Google Maps, MapQuest works to optimize a route but it still has severe limitations.
 While it lets you avoid toll roads and highways, it only lets you optimize for one driver with 26 or fewer stops.
 After that, the service is done.
 There’s no route monitoring, app to use, proof of delivery, or customer updates.
 This service could work as a short-term solution for small businesses where the owner is handling deliveries themselves and just needs an elementary way to finish a handful of stops quickly.

 As we covered above, delivery route planning solutions are about more than just optimizing a multi-stop route.
 Depending on the sophistication of your deliveries, you could be looking to create optimized routes that take into effect toll roads, highways, seasonal roads, vehicle capacity, high-priority deliveries, and time-sensitive stops.

 Teams have to consider more processes, such as route monitoring, proof of delivery capabilities, and customer updates.
 Hopefully, the tools we’ve listed will help you choose whichever solution best fits your needs.

-If you currently manage a team of drivers and want a simple, cost-effective way to keep track of them (while making their routes more efficient), sign up for a fourteen-day free trial of Circuit.
+If you currently manage a team of drivers and want a simple, cost-effective way to keep track of them (while making their routes more efficient), sign up for a 7-day free trial of Circuit.